tsackton/taelgar/Campaigns/Dunmari Frontier/Treasure/Treasure from Agata/Alchemical Teakettle.md

 tags: [status/unknown]
 ---

 A black iron teakettle that appears to be able to hold about a gallon of liquid, and weighs 12 pounds.
 Probably a dwarven creation.
-Found in [[Agata's Lair]].
+Found in [[Agata's lair]].

 ## Mechanics